pactflow/katacoda-workshops/pactflow-can-i-deploy-js-v3/step4.md

-# Publish to Pactflow
+# Publish to PactFlow

 Now that we have created our contract, we need to share the contract to our provider.
-This is where Pactflow comes in to the picture.
+This is where PactFlow comes in to the picture.
 This step is referred to as "publishing" the pact.

-1. Go to Pactflow and copy your [read/write API Token](https://docs.pactflow.io/#configuring-your-api-token)
+1. Go to PactFlow and copy your [read/write API Token](https://docs.pactflow.io/#configuring-your-api-token)
 1. Export these two environment variables into the terminal, being careful to replace the placeholders with your own values:

    ```